 - Vegetables such as cucumber, endive, chicory, carrots, celery and tomatoes.

 - Powdered food such as powdered milk, baby powder formula and powdered calcium supplement.

 Be aware, not all products are accepted evenly well, and some individuals favour one product over the other.
-You’ll need to experiment which products are liked or which not.
+You’ll need to experiment with which products are liked and which are not.
 Watermelon, cantaloupe, pumpkin and cucumber seem to be eaten by most millipede species.

 Method, amount and frequency of feeding